-If you look at the installed-files.txt from a Nexus 6P N MR1 build, where the total system image size is 2628MiB (2755792836 bytes), the breakdown of the largest contributors to overall system image size by file type looks like this:
+Example: For the installed-files.txt from a Nexus 6P running Android 7.1 with a total system image size of 2628MiB (2755792836 bytes), the breakdown of the largest contributors to overall system image size by file type is as follows:

 |.so (native C/C++ code)||202162479 bytes||7.3%|